In-Company Training

 In this workshop, team members will increase awareness and appreciation of their own cultural value patterns and those of their colleagues.
 They will learn to recognize and understand the different value patterns, and how they impact cooperation, communication and leadership expectations.

-Through dialogue, participants will reflect on the value patterns present in the team in the context of the corporate and professional cultural, evaluating threats and opportunities in their capacity to build cultural competence.
+Through dialogue, participants will reflect on the value patterns present in the team in the context of the corporate and professional culture, evaluating threats and opportunities in their capacity to build cultural competence.

 This workshop is fully customized to your business reality, and includes a minimum of three pre-workshop interviews and online cultural profiling for all participants.